pr1or1tyQ/hello_driver_linux/README.md

 # Hello Kernel Driver (Linux)

+###
 Practice Linux Kernel Modules to get better at kernel pwn challenges

+Note: this is the starting draft
+todo: clean up kernel_pwn_notes.md and update with things found

 ## Usage
 - compile the module `make`